NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/projects/breackout_val_intro/README.md

 * Identify requirements, use cases, and expectations for light-weight introspection of NWB file (via PyNWB)
 * ...

+### Proposed discussion topics

+Participants should add topics of possible interest for discussion here

+* ...

 ## Approach and Plan

 <!-- 1.
 Describe the steps of your planned approach to reach the objectives.-->